-(a) The Company shall call a meeting of its stockholders (the "Company Stockholders Meeting") to be held as soon as reasonably practicable after the date hereof for the purpose of obtaining the Stockholder Approval, and shall use its commercially reasonable efforts to cause such meeting to occur as soon as reasonably practicable after the Proxy Statement is cleared by the SEC.
+- (a) The Company shall call a meeting of its stockholders (the "Company Stockholders Meeting") to be held as soon as reasonably practicable after the date hereof for the purpose of obtaining the Stockholder Approval, and shall use its commercially reasonable efforts to cause such meeting to occur as soon as reasonably practicable after the Proxy Statement is cleared by the SEC.
 Subject to Section 7.8, the Company shall use its commercially reasonable efforts to obtain the Stockholder Approval.
-Notwithstanding anything to the contrary in this Agreement, but subject to the Company's right to terminate pursuant to Section 10.1(f), the Company agrees to submit this Agreement to its stockholders for approval and adoption whether or not the board of directors of the Company determines at any time subsequent to the date hereof that this Agreement is no longer advisable and recommends that the stockholders Meeting, the Company reject it.
-In connection with such Company Stockholders Meeting, the Stockholders as promptly as practicable the Proxy Statement and any amendments or supplements thereto.
-The Company shall use its commercially reasonable efforts to have the Proxy Statement cleared by the SEC as promptly as reasonably practicable.

-(b) Parent and Acquisition Sub shall reasonably cooperate with the Company in connection with the preparation of the Proxy Statement including furnishing to the Company all information regarding Parent and its Affiliates as may be required to be disclosed therein, as determined by the Company in consultation with its outside counsel.
+Notwithstanding anything to the contrary in this Agreement, but subject to the Company's right to terminate pursuant to Section 10.1(f), the Company agrees to submit this Agreement to its stockholders for approval and adoption whether or not the board of directors of the Company determines at any time subsequent to the date hereof that this Agreement is no longer advisable and recommends that the stockholders of the Company reject it.
+In connection with such Company Stockholders Meeting, the Company shall promptly prepare and file with the SEC and mail to its stockholders as promptly as practicable the Proxy Statement and any amendments or supplements thereto.
+The Company shall use its commercially reasonable efforts to have the Proxy Statement cleared by the SEC as promptly as reasonably practicable. - (b) Parent and Acquisition Sub shall reasonably cooperate with the Company in connection with the preparation of the Proxy Statement including furnishing to the Company all information regarding Parent and its Affiliates as may be required to be disclosed therein, as determined by the Company in consultation with its outside counsel.
 Each of the Company, Parent and Acquisition Sub shall promptly correct any information in the Proxy Statement provided by it for use in the Proxy Statement and notify the other parties hereto if and to the extent that it shall have become false or misleading in any material respect or omit to state a material fact necessary to make the statements therein not false or misleading prior to the Company Stockholders Meeting.
 The Company shall cause, and Parent and Acquisition Sub shall reasonably cooperate with the Company in connection with causing, the Proxy Statement, as so corrected, to be filed with the SEC and to be disseminated to the holders of Common Stock, in each case, and to the extent required by applicable federal securities Laws.
 Parent, Acquisition Sub and their counsel shall be given a reasonable opportunity to review and comment on the Proxy Statement before it is filed with the SEC.
 In addition, the Company shall provide Parent, Acquisition Sub and their counsel with any comments the Company or its counsel may receive from the SEC or its staff with respect to the Proxy Statement promptly after receipt of such comments and shall consult with Parent, Acquisition Sub and their counsel prior to responding to such comments.
-Subject to Section 7.8 and applicable Law, the Company's board of directors that the Company's stockholders approve this Agreement and the Merger.
+Subject to Section 7.8 and applicable Law, the Company shall cause the Proxy Statement to contain the recommendation of the Company's board of directors that the Company's stockholders approve this Agreement and the Merger.